Edit the Portal's Menu Structure

 -

-Select the correct submenu.
-In the next dialog, the new CSS rule or an existing CSS rule can be modified.
+Select the appropriate submenu.
+In the next dialog box, you can edit the new CSS rule or an existing CSS rule.

-The style properties can be edited here.
-Further information on this topic can be found here.
+You can edit the style properties here.
+You can find more information on this topic here.

-At the bottom right of this dialog you will find the "Authorization" button.
-Permissions for accessing the menu items can be managed here.
-Further information on this topic can be found here.
+At the bottom right of this dialog box, you'll find the "Permissions" button.
+Here, you can configure the permissions for accessing menu items.
+You can find more information on this topic here.